- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 See a local parade

-There are tons of parades throughout Vermont.
+There are tons of Christmas parades in Vermont.
 Almost every town hosts its own form of this festivity, so no matter where you’re staying, you’re bound to be able to see at least one.
 The majority of these parades are with local citizens, but you might even be able to find some that are a bit more out-of-the-box, like the Tractor Parade in St. Albans.

 Go on a sleigh ride